spotipy-dev/spotipy/README.md

 - v1.310, August 20, 2014 -- Added playlist replace and remove methods.
 Added auth tests.
 Improved API docs
 - v2.0 - August 22, 2014 -- Upgraded APIs and docs to make it be a real library
 - v2.0.2 - August 25, 2014 -- Moved to spotipy at pypi
+- v2.1.0 - October 25, 2014 -- Added support for new_releases and featured_playlists